Cost of living support

 Website: GOV.UK cost of living

-Find out what support is available to help with the cost of living.
-This includes income and disability benefits, bills, childcare, housing and travel and when the cost of living payment and when it will be paid.
+Visit the website above to find out what help is on hand with income and disability benefits, bills, childcare, housing and travel and when the cost of living payments are issued.

 Website: GOV.UK help for households

-We know people are worried so the government is offering help for households.
-See what cost of living support you could be eligible for.
+We know people are worried, so the government is offering help for households.
+Visit the website above for more information and help on the cost of living.

 Website: Worcestershire Advice Network